Notes on the Geography of China: Tian Long Shan

 Another angle.
 Figure it out yet?

 Right!
 Or wrong, as the case may be.
 The structure, the Manshan Pavilion, is a protective envelope added during the Ming Dynasty to the carvings, made much earlier, during the Tang.
 The figures here include a 33-foot Maitreya, the future Buddha.
-He sits behind Avalokiteshvara, the Compassionate Buddha around whose head are 10 subsidiary heads, suggesting that he sees everything.
+He sits behind Avalokiteshvara (=Guanyin), the Compassionate Buddha, around whose head are 10 subsidiary heads, suggesting that he sees everything.

 Samantabhadra, the Bodhisattva of Practice, rides an elephant.

-Manjusri, the Bodhisattva of Wisdow, rides a lion.
+Manjusri, the Bodhisattva of Wisdom, rides a lion.

 Farther along the cliff face, the images are much smaller.